 I would like to show my observation output.
-Last solar eclipse was visible throughout the southern part of South America in the morning and next in the western part of Africa during the evening.
+The last solar eclipse was visible throughout the southern part of South America in the morning and next in the western part of Africa during the evening.
 This eclipse was annular, so Moon’s disk was too small to fully cover the Sun.
 Eventually, the observer could see a beautiful ring.
 Traditionally it was possible to make a remote observation through the web cameras located in the area of the eclipse.
 Unfortunately, I couldn’t find a good camera in the antumbra path, so I used a camera located outside the main phenomenon in the area of the partial eclipse.
 This observation was continued since the last annular solar eclipse, which I was watching on the 1st of September.
 This time I focused on the sky.
-My point of observation was changes of the sky brightness during the partial eclipse.
+My point of observation was changed in the sky brightness during the partial eclipse.
 I took a very similar observation during the last annular eclipse, although the web cameras, through which I used to watch the scene were poor.
-In effect, I received quite small and pixilated images.
-I have learned from that time to use at least VGA cameras to do this kind of observations, thus I couldn’t use the cameras, which I found on the antumbra path in Chile.
+In effect, I received quite small and pixelated images.
+I have learned from that time to use at least VGA cameras to do this kind of observation, thus I couldn’t use the cameras, which I found on the antumbra path in Chile.

 My place of observation was “situated” on the Cerro Chapelco Base in the vicinity of San Martin de Los Andes (Department Lacar, Province Neuquen).

 One camera is situated on the bottom of the ski area and headed for the southeast, another two cameras record the image from the top and they are headed for the northwest.
 The image is reloaded every 5 seconds.

 The first contact was around 12:20 UT.
 I started my observation at 12:15 UT (pic.2) and finished at 13:45 UT.
 The maximum eclipse occurred around 13:30 UT with 81% obscuration (pic.3).